UB-Heidelberg/kbartExport/README.md

 ```

 ## System Requirements
-This plugin is compatible with OJS 3.2.
+This plugin is compatible with OJS 3.2 and OMP 3.3.